 Make Meaningful Comparisons

 It’s one of the reasons why I use the five-year graduation rate for public colleges and the four-year rate for private ones.
-I figure you can attend an extra year at a public college and still pay less than attending four-years at a private school.
+I figure you can attend an extra year at a public college and still pay less than attending four years at a private school.
 The cost difference is worth the possibility of a fifth year because of difficulties in getting required classes for graduation.
 Of course, that also means delaying earning income for a year which should be considered as well.

 College Graduation Rates Example

-The point is that graduation rates can represent real differences between colleges and families should benchmark them just as they would any other data point in their college search.
+The point is that college graduation rates can represent real differences between colleges and families should benchmark them just as they would any other data point in their college search.

 Ultimately, YOU are planning on graduating from a four-year college.
 If most of the students don’t, shouldn’t you know why?